cakephp/docs/en/development/dependency-injection.rst

 Adding Shared Services
 ----------------------

-By default services are not shared, each time an object is fetched from the container it and all of its dependencies are created again.
+By default services are not shared.
+Every object (and dependencies) is created each time it is fetched from the container.
 If you want to re-use a single instance, often referred to as a singleton, you can mark a service as 'shared'::